 Yes, I confess, I am a football fan.
 This time of year I spend every Sunday watching football from before 10 o’clock in the morning until after 8 o’clock at night –and then go back for more on weeknights.

 My love of the game came as a young kid playing “flag” football on the streets in front of our home (of course, in our neighborhood you tackled the other guy first then pulled his flag).

 I think one reason for my locking onto football was because of my father.
 Dad was an accomplished athlete and was exceptionally good at any sport he played.
 The problem with that was -he would be a perfectionist and overly demanding when he tried to teach me the game.
 As a result I rarely ever got to just play and enjoy myself.

 Football was different.
-Dad didn’t have time or the patience to play with a bunch of screaming kids –so I got have fun just playing.
+Dad wanted to play Golf, not football with a bunch of screaming kids –so I got have fun just playing.
 There was no pressure to always grip the ball exactly right, or get into the precise right position or catch the ball (every time and with the correct form).
 I could just play for the fun of it.

 Coming from San Francisco, I started as a Forty-niners fan.
 When I moved to Dallas in the early 80’s I started supporting the Cowboys.
 I am still a fan of those teams today.
 But I had an epiphany in 1985 that changed who “my team” would be forevermore.